The Upload Agreement for photographers applies to the upload, publication and sale of photos at Photocase.

 (5) The end customers of PHOTOCASE shall obtain the right to post or share photographs directly or indirectly on social media sites, having due regard for the then applicable licence conditions.
 The photograph may be used on social media sites provided that the conditions of use of the relevant social media site do not include any policy whereby the operator is granted exclusive rights of use, other exclusive rights, or property rights to the photograph.

-(7) PHOTOCASE reserves the right to allow the relevant photograph to be offered for licensing by third-party service providers, such as Internet photographic agencies.
+(6) PHOTOCASE reserves the right to allow the relevant photograph to be offered for licensing by third-party service providers, such as Internet photographic agencies.
 The photographer shall grant PHOTOCASE the usage rights required to this end, especially the right to grant or assign the required usage rights to the third-party provider for distribution by way of sublicence.
+The citation of the photographer when licensing the photograph to a third-party is always desired, but can not always be guaranteed.
 The photographer will be paid a fee in accordance with section 5 from the proceeds earned in this way.

-(8) Any rights which have been granted by PHOTOCASE to its end customers to use the photographs of the photographer shall remain in force in the event that the agreement between PHOTOCASE and the photographer is terminated.
-PHOTOCASE shall also be entitled to use the photographs for internal archiving and reference purposes.
+(7) Any rights which have been granted by PHOTOCASE to its end customers to use the photographs of the photographer shall remain in force in the event that the agreement between PHOTOCASE and the photographer is terminated.
+PHOTOCASE shall also be entitled to use the photographs for internal archiving, reference purposes and the right to information required by law.

 4. Prosecution of copyright infringements